Epic Rail Odyssey

 16/08/2017 Aral Sea – Baikonur – Almaty (B)

 This morning we board our bus for the two hour journey to Baikonur, the busiest space port in the world.
 In fact, this has been the launch site for Soviet and Russian space missions since the beginning of space exploration in 1957.
 Historically, it was the site where the first satellite and, indeed, the first human – Yuri Gagarin – were launched into space.
 Today, the site is heavily used for launching Soyuz astronauts to the International Space Station.
-Situated 2,100 kilometers from Moscow, Baikonur is more than just a launch site: it is a unique city that Russia leases from Kazakhstan, and is controlled by Russian and Kazakh military working side.
+Situated 2,100 kilometers from Moscow, Baikonur is more than just a launch site: it is a unique city that Russia leases from Kazakhstan, and is controlled by Russian and Kazakh military working side by side.
 Baikonur even has two airports and its own train station from where we board our train for the journey to Almaty.
 We now follow the route of the Arab traders and their caravans along part of the Great Silk Road.
 Crossing steppes we see nomads and shepherds herding their cattle much as their ancestors did a thousand years before.
 Now the dining car becomes the hub of the train where westerners and Russians mingle, share a meal and have a drink or two.

 Depart Aral Sea, Train 34, 14.54